Ninja356/rsschool-cv/cv.md

 # Arthur Sevruk

-## Contacts
+## Contacts:
-Discord: Ninja356
+* Discord: Ninja356

-E-mail: MainShot8292gmail.com
+* E-mail: MainShot829gmail.com

+## About myself:
+I want to learn Front-End Development, get new skill's, change my life with RSScool!
+## Work expirience:
+not yet...

+## Education and courses:
+1. CS50 video course
+2. Some videos on youtube about HTML and css